The pool robot revolutionizes the cleaning of swimming pools

 End of Cleaning Cycle

-When the cleaning cycle is complete, the pool robot will automatically shut off.
-Some models may return to the pool edge, while others stop where they finish cleaning.
+• When the cleaning cycle is complete, the pool robot will automatically shut off.
+Some models may return to the pool's edge, while others stop where they finish cleaning.
 Check the user manual to understand how your specific robot signals the end of a cycle.

 Retrieve the Robot

-Carefully retrieve the pool robot from the water by pulling the floating cable.
-Avoid pulling the robot itself, as this can damage the cable or other components.
+• Gently retrieve the pool robot from the water by pulling on the floating cable.
+Avoid pulling on the robot itself, as this can damage the cable or other components.
 Once out of the water, allow the robot to drain excess water before storing it.

 6. Cleaning and Maintenance